Introduction to the teaching and learning of Writing at Wickhambreaux CEPS

 Hayley Redmond has been a Primary School Teacher since 1994.
 She has taught in schools in London and Kent and has been teaching as the School Reading Manager, and more recently, as English Subject Leader at Wickhambreaux CEPS since 2011.
 She is a trained and experienced Reading Recovery Teacher as well as being a trained trainer for the Better Reading Partnership and she has successfully established this intervention programme in many primary and secondary schools across Kent.

 We are lucky to have Hayley here as a specialist teacher in literacy, as in 2017, she completed a Masters in Education, with a focus upon Literacy and Learning.
 She is also an accredited Associate Member of the British Dyslexia Association which enables her to assess, diagnose and support children with dyslexia.
+She is also an Associate Lecturer for Christ Church University in Primary Initial Teacher Education.

 The learning of literacy is initially rooted in spoken language which, in time, moves on to be related to written sign systems.
 Therefore at Wickhambreaux CEPS we recognise that all the skills of language are essential to participating fully as a member of society: being keenly aware that pupils who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.